-The Bonds have been authorized and issued pursuant to the Constitution and laws of the Commonwealth of Kentucky (the "Commonwealth"), including particularly Chapters 65 and 96 of the Kentucky Revised Statutes (collectively, the "Act"), in accordance with a Trust Indenture dated as of March 1, 2015 (the "Indenture").
+The Bonds have been authorized and issued pursuant to the Constitution and laws of the Commonwealth, including particularly Chapters 65 and 96 of the Kentucky Revised Statutes (collectively, the "Act"), in accordance with a Trust Indenture dated as of January 1, 2016 (the "Indenture").
 Terms not defined herein are defined in the Indenture and shall have the same meanings herein, unless the context otherwise requires.